 The idea of Translation Commons (TC) was born with the realization that our industry would benefit from having an independent commons, a place to discuss freely and exchange ideas.
 Such a place could become the heart of our community.
 So many conversations around what could be done to improve our daily working lives would find a home and gather momentum and advocates until things improve.
 Since we are a global industry, this home would have to be online.
 This is how the initial Advisory Board saw the Translation Commons.

 After many conversations during 2014 at language conferences, networking events and private meetings, Jeannette Stewart wrote a long-form article on LinkedIn “Can the Language Industry Embrace Collaborative Commons and Survive?” which had an overwhelming response.
 In December 2014 she created a LinkedIn group called Translation Commons setting out the premise of a community collaboration.
 Within 20 days, 1,000 members signed up and since then the numbers are constantly increasing.
 As feasibility studies go, this was a runaway success.

-Translation Commons was incorporated in the US in January 2015 and applied for nonprofit exempt status in April 2015.
+Translation Commons was incorporated in the US by founders Jeannette Stewart and Alan Stewart, in January 2015 and applied for nonprofit exempt status in April 2015.
 IRS granted TC nonprofit status under Section 501 (c) (3) in Oct 2015 and further classified TC as a public charity under Section 170 (b) (1) (A) (vi).